-In addition to its myriad country artists, Nashville is also a burgeoning enclave for big-name talents in other musical genres, including pop, rock, bluegrass, jazz, and especially contemporary Christian music.
-Such artists as Bon Jovi, Matchbox Twenty, and the White Stripes have come here to write and record music.
-Well-known musicians, including Michael McDonald, Donna Summer, Peter Frampton, Sheryl Crow, and Jack White, have homes in Nashville.
+Along with myriad country artists, Nashville is home to big-name talent in other musical genres, including pop, rock, bluegrass, jazz, and Christian music.
+Too many stars to mention have come here to write and record music, including Bon Jovi, Bob Dylan, Taylor Swift, Kid Rock, R.E.M., and Elvis.
+Musicians as diverse as the Black Keys, Michael McDonald, Donna Summer, and Jack White have homes in Nashville today.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.